McNight/vphone-cli/researchs/iboot_patch_analysis.md

 | iBEC RESEARCH | 308218 | 622512 | `8c3cc980f25f9027` | ibec |
 | LLB RESEARCH | 308188 | 622512 | `8c3cc980f25f9027` | illb |

-**Key finding:** iBSS, iBEC, and LLB within each build variant (RELEASE or RESEARCH) are **byte-identical raw binaries** — only the IM4P fourcc tag differs.
-The mode-specific behavior (iBSS vs iBEC vs LLB) is determined at runtime, not compile time.
+**Key finding:** This "identical" claim is strictly about the decoded payload bytes.
+At the IM4P container level, iBSS/iBEC/LLB are still different files (different fourcc and full-file hashes).
+Within each build variant (RELEASE or RESEARCH), the decoded payload bytes are identical.

+Mode/stage identity is therefore not encoded as different payload binaries in these pristine IPSW extracts; it comes from how the boot chain loads and treats each image.

 `fw_patch.py` targets the RELEASE variants, matching the BuildManifest identity (`PCC RELEASE` for LLB/iBSS/iBEC).
 The dynamic patcher works on both variants.

+> Note: if you compare files under `vm/...` **after** running patch scripts,
+> RELEASE payloads will no longer be identical (expected), because mode-specific
+> patches are applied to iBEC/LLB.

 ## Binary Layout